Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

-Based on your income and family size, an income-driven repayment plan sets your student loan payments at an affordable repayment amount per month for you.
-There are four plans, which last from 20 to 25 years and forgive any remaining balance after that.
+Based on your income and family size, an IDR plan can set your student loan payments at an affordable repayment amount per month for you.
+There are four plans, which last for a certain number of years and forgive any remaining balance after that:

 Alternative Student Loan Financing Options

-• Scholarships: Scholarships are awarded based on merit or need, and students do not need to repay them.
+• Scholarships.
+Scholarships are awarded based on merit or need, and students do not need to repay them.
 Students can get scholarships through businesses, colleges, and other organizations.
 There are online scholarship search tools that can help you find opportunities you might be eligible for.

-• Private student loans: Private student loans are given by commercial lenders, not the Department of Education.
+• Private student loans.
+Private student loans are given by commercial lenders, not the U.S. Department of Education.
 Unlike most federal student loans, you will undergo a credit check and possibly have to get a cosigner to sign on the loan with you.

 SoFi Loan Products